Got a computer collecting dust? Google’s new software could bring it back to life.

 By far, the biggest drawback is software support.
 There basically isn’t any.

-Unless the company behind your favorite software has a version that works inside a web browser, you’re probably out of luck.
+Unless the company behind your favorite software has a version that works inside a Web browser, you’re probably out of luck.
 And while modern Chromebooks have the ability to download and install Android apps from Google’s Play Store, you can’t do that on an old computer running Chrome OS Flex.
 (If you know your way around services like Citrix Workspace, you could use software inside virtual versions of Windows inside Chrome, but that gets tricky fast.)

-There are also some things Chrome OS was never really designed to do, like read play music or movies off of CDs or DVDs.
+There are also some things Chrome OS was never really designed to do, like play music or movies off CDs or DVDs.
 (Yes, that means the CD or DVD drive that came built into your computer won’t work anymore.)
 The same is true for fingerprint scanners, face recognition cameras and styluses that your computer may have been meant to work with.
 Google’s software simply doesn’t know what to do with them.

 And although you can tweak Chrome OS’s settings to make it respect your privacy a little more, not everyone will feel comfortable going all-in on Google’s software.